To keep up to date with our global roll-out and developments, please complete your details below to sign up to our newsletter:

 Background Image

-The supercritical steam is mixed with the plastic.
+The supercritical water is mixed with the plastic.

 4